 A: Yes, every student must have health insurance.

 A: All International students are automatically enrolled in the health insurance plan offered by NYU School of Engineering.
 Visit this page for costs.
-Please note price may change from semester to semester.
+Please note, pricing may change from semester to semester.

-A: All domestic students taking 9 or more units or who are considered a full-time student at NYU School of Engineering must carry valid accident and sickness insurance that is comparable to the Institute plan.
+A: All domestic students taking 9 or more units or who are considered a full-time student at NYU School of Engineering must carry valid accident and sickness insurance that is comparable to the plan offered by NYU.
 HMO plans that do not have local coverage will not be considered adequate coverage.
 If you do not show proof of existing coverage through the WAIVER process, you will be automatically billed and enrolled in the school plan.

-A: No. All international students are required to carry the Institute-sponsored plan.
-You may choose to have additional coverage, but it will be in addition to the Institute-sponsored plan.
+A: No. All international students are required to carry the NYU-sponsored plan.
+You may choose to have additional coverage, but it will be in addition to the NYU-sponsored plan.

 Q. I have more questions about the health insurance plan.
 Where can I learn more?